All Episodes

 By the way, let's go to the right coast here.

-Well, Bradenton, Florida's on the left coast of Florida, but still it's let's go east.
+Well, Bradenton, Florida is on the left coast of Florida, but still, let's go east.

-Five years ago, Arlene Sweeting, noted activist, radio host, and unabashed free thinker opened a tiny cafe near McKeckney Field in Bradden, Florida.
+Five years ago, Arlene Sweeting, noted activist, radio host, and unabashed free thinker, opened a tiny cafe near McKechney Field in Bradenton, Florida.

-But now, as Arlene Sweeting and co-owner Dave Beaton prepare to sell the um Fogertyville Cafe to focus in part on a small radio station over in Sarasota, the community that Fogartyville fostered is trying to save it.
+But now, as Arlene Sweeting and co-owner Dave Beaton prepare to sell the Fogartyville Cafe to focus in part on a small radio station over in Sarasota, the community that Fogartyville fostered is trying to save it.

 We have to, said Billy Johnson, a stained glass maker.

-The task of saving the Fogertyville Cafe is bigger than it seems, uh, because Arlene and her pal have already moved on to their radio station and so forth.
+The task of saving the Fogartyville Cafe is bigger than it seems because Arlene and her pal have already moved on to their radio station and so forth.

-I you know, when I when I read this, and this is out of the uh I think it's the Sarasota Herald Tribune.
+You know, when I read this, and this is out of the, I think it's the Sarasota Herald Tribune, it goes on to list all the things they could do to maybe save the Fogartyville cafe.

 Perhaps the regulars need to start a co-op.